Your development environment

 Run command Remote-SSH: Connect to host... and connect to the host.

 A new VS Code window opens, running in the context of the target machine.
 If you're using password authentication, the password will be prompted here.
 We strongly recommend that you set up SSH key authentication, for ease of use.

 In the Extensions view, install the Docker extension (on the remote host) (a reload may be required after this step):

 NOTE: If you are using the Docker extension to build Docker images and have source code, the approach above probably means you have your source enlistment on the remote host, rather than on your developer workstation.
 If you are just using the Docker extension for the Docker Explorer features, then you can disregard this.

-To use a virtual machine running on your developer workstation, you need to enable nested virtualization in your virtualization software.
-Nested virtualization is supported by all mainstream virtualization technologies such as Hyper-V, Parallels, or Oracle VirtualBox.
-You can then install Docker in the same way as you would install it on a remote machine, and use the Remote-SSH extension to connect to the VM.
+To use a Linux virtual machine running on your developer workstation, you should install Docker on the VM in the same way as you would install it on a remote machine, and use the VS Code Remote-SSH extension to connect to the VM.